Census data

 Have you ever wondered how the population of Adur and Worthing has changed over the years?
 Who lives here now?
 What sort of households do they live in?
 How healthy are they, and what about their working lives?

-With the results of the 2021 Census now beginning to be released, local authorities such as Adur and Worthing, other organisations providing services to people, and anyone who wishes to understand our local communities better will soon be able to access a wealth of information in relation to their local areas.
+The majority of data has now been released and local authorities such as Adur and Worthing, other organisations providing services to people, and anyone who wishes to understand our local communities are now able to access a wealth of information in relation to their local areas.

 The 2021 Census took place on Sunday 21st March 2021.